intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/develop.md

 In IntelliJ, you can open Analytics Zoo project root directly, and the IDE will import the project automatically.

 We set the scopes of spark related libraries to `provided` in the maven pom.xml, which, however, will cause a problem in IDE  (throwing `NoClassDefFoundError` When you run applications).
-You can easily change the scopes by the `all-in-one` profile.
+You can easily change the scopes using the `all-in-one` profile.

 * In Intellij, go to View -> Tools Windows -> Maven Projects.
 Then in the Maven Projects panel, Profiles -> click "all-in-one".